 There are two main types of electric toothbrush.
 Oral B favour rotating head technology, while the Sonic system is used by Philips.
 Published research has been very clear on the overall benefits of an electric toothbrush.
 And although the difference between the two types of brushing is small – the research favours the rotating brush.
 You’ll find the best rotating head, electric toothbrushes below.

-Significantly, if you’re not worried about flashing lights, fancy cases or connecting your toothbrush to a smartphone and prefer to choose an electric toothbrush based on the need for healthier teeth and gums, then it’s easy to pick one up for under £40.
+Significantly, if you’re not worried about flashing lights, fancy cases or connecting your toothbrush to a smartphone and prefer to choose an electric toothbrush based on the need for healthier teeth and gums, then it’s easy to pick one up for around £40.

 There are three must have features when choosing an electric toothbrush.
 Ahead of else is its ability to clean your teeth.
 But to do this, a pressure sensor and a timer are must have features.